Ephemeris Star Charts – June 2025

 If you want to convert the above times for your locality in North America click here.

 The outer edge of the chart is the horizon with the compass points marked.
 The chart is oriented as one is looking south.
-The constellation outlines in magenta are those of the Zodiac.
+The constellation utlines in magenta are those of the Zodiac.
 The magenta line is the ecliptic, the path of the sun.
 The white line that passes through the east and west compass points is the celestial equator, above the earth's equator.
 The white lines that cross in the north at the north celestial pole are major right ascension lines and are like meridians on the earth.

 Also on the sky dome are helps to locate other stars and constellations from the Big Dipper, and asterisms.